citruspers/Repetier-Anycubic-Kossel-Plus/README.md

 Currently testing on my own Anycubic Kossel Plus, but, as always, use at your own risk.

-Also, don't forget to manually set "#define Z_MAX_LENGTH" to a value that's appropriate for your printer.
-The default value of 280 is unlikely to cause a bed crash (my Z-height is somewhere around 288), but of course you'll still need to calibrate it just like with the original firmware.
+!!
+Don't forget to manually set "#define Z_MAX_LENGTH" to a value that's appropriate for your printer. !!
+!!
+Don't forget to increment EEPROM_MODE when upgrading from a previous installation/configuration !!

 TODO: Autoleveling with a spare endstop switch.